-There are two kinds of Charitable Remainder Trusts, which are minor variations of each other: the Charitable Remainder Annuity Trust (CRAT) and the Charitable Remainder Unitrust (CRUT).
+Charitable remainder trusts can provide you with a lifetime income stream while helping fulfill legacy goals of supporting charitable organizations that are important to you.
+There are two kinds, which are minor variations of each other: the Charitable Remainder Annuity Trust (CRAT) and the Charitable Remainder Unitrust (CRUT).

 A main feature of a CRAT is you may be able to receive an income tax deduction in the current tax year for the assets that will pass in the future to the charities you named as beneficiaries.

 The tax rules that can make CRATs work to your advantage have been in place since 1969.
 A main feature of a CRAT is you may be able to receive an income tax deduction in the current tax year for the assets that will pass in the future to the charities you named as beneficiaries.
 Another attractive feature of a CRAT is that you will not immediately realize capital gains on assets sold inside the CRAT—and the associated taxes you would otherwise have had to pay could potentially be deferred.

 The CRAT receives a gift of assets from the person who creates it, known as the grantor.
 The grantor chooses the annuity rate he or she will receive subject to certain Internal Revenue Service rules and limitations.
 That rate is applied to the market value to determine the payout amount when the trust is created.
 Choosing the annuity rate is almost always done with the help of advisors because it has such a big impact on any possible current income tax deduction.
 Generally, the larger the annuity payment you choose, the smaller your potential deduction.
 In addition, the larger the annuity payment, the higher the risk that the CRAT could be exhausted before its specified term, if the selected annuity payout rate exceeds the anticipated investment performance of the trust assets.